Last updated on March 19, 2026

 It’s fairly straightforward when you have a deck that’s interested in enchantment tutors.
 Obviously a few tutors can go a long way to adding some consistency to your gameplan if you classify your deck as an “enchantress” deck.

 Aura-based decks also benefit heavily from enchantment tutors.
 In fact, a large portion of this list is dedicated to cards that can only search for auras, often putting them directly into play.
-Auras are fragile, so they can use whatever help they’ve got.
+Auras are fragile, so they can use whatever help they get.

-There are plenty of two-card combos that rely on enchantments, and tutors can add some redundancy and consistency to your combo.
-Whether it’s Sanguine Bond and Exquisite Blood or Earthcraft plus Squirrel Nest, tutors can help your put your combo in motion.
+There are plenty of 2-card infinite combos that rely on enchantments, and tutors can add some redundancy and consistency to your combo.
+Whether it’s Sanguine Bond and Exquisite Blood or Earthcraft plus Squirrel Nest, tutors can help you put your combo in motion.
+Alpha Authority and Brilliant Wings are two auras that grant hexproof and are super helpful if you think an opponent may be fixing to remove your best creature.

 Have an Enchanted Evening